lorinkoz/django-pgschemas/docs/basic.md

 ## Database configuration

-Use `django_pgschemas.postgresql_backend` as your database engine.
+Use `django_pgschemas.postgresql` as your database engine.
 This enables the API for setting Postgres search path:

 ```python title="settings.py"
 DATABASES = {